 - I wish I knew more about how much debt we had.

 Maryann was so angry with herself when she came to my office the first time.
 She couldn’t believe she had not been paying more attention to the family finances.
 Her husband had assured her they had adequate savings and never mentioned their debt balance.
 When I asked her about the household budget, she said there was no budget, it was not her fault the debt accumulated, and she was not going to pay it.

 I explained to her that as a co-signer she was responsible even if she had no idea how or why the debt had accrued and her credit scores would be damaged if she did not pay.
 We put paying off the entire debt balance in her now column and I made a note to myself to work on a budgeting program with her in the future.

 While it is not a good time to explore regrets now, you may want to address these items later when she moves into the growth stage of her transition.
 For now, your job is to give her room to grieve while keeping her grounded and ensuring nothing falls through the cracks.
 The Now, Next, Later Roadmap will help you both stay on task.

-Laura Mattia Ph.D., MBA, CFP, is the chief executive officer and a senior fee-only planner with Atlas Fiduciary Financial LLC in Sarasota, Florida.
+Laura Mattia Ph.D., MBA, CFP, is the CEO and a senior fee-only planner with Atlas Fiduciary Financial LLC in Sarasota, Fla.